shah-zeb-naveed/data-science-notes/README.md

     - explicitly ensure classes have same distribution in test set as train
     - remember to retrain on all data before deployment/experimentation
 16. Features (or sometimes gorups of features) having high correlation can indicate data leakage.
 Perform ablation studies.
+17. introduce non-linearities in linear models using hand-engineering feature interactions
-17. Test performane should only be used for reporting, not for decision making.
+18. Test performane should only be used for reporting, not for decision making.
-18. feature stores != feature definion management
+19. feature stores != feature definion management
-19. feature generalization to unseen data. e.g. commment_id may be bad but user_id might be impportant.
+20. feature generalization to unseen data. e.g. commment_id may be bad but user_id might be impportant.
-20. Shouldn't just remove a feature based on coverage.
+21. Shouldn't just remove a feature based on coverage.
 Should look at relationship with output.
-21. Feature scaling impacts gradient boosted trees
+22. Feature scaling impacts gradient boosted trees
-22. With smaller dataset, keep track of learning curve to see if it hints that more data will improve accuracy of itself or of a competing algorithm.
+23. With smaller dataset, keep track of learning curve to see if it hints that more data will improve accuracy of itself or of a competing algorithm.
-23. Basic assumptions (prediction assumption, iid, smoothness (values close together), tractable to compute p(z|x) in gen. models, boundaries like linear boundary for linear models, conditional idependences (features indepdenent of each other given class),
+24. Basic assumptions (prediction assumption, iid, smoothness (values close together), tractable to compute p(z|x) in gen. models, boundaries like linear boundary for linear models, conditional idependences (features indepdenent of each other given class),
-24. Ensembles increase the probability of correct prediction. bagging, boosting (weak learners with weighted data to focus on mistakes), stacking (meta-learner from base-learners)
+25. Ensembles increase the probability of correct prediction. bagging, boosting (weak learners with weighted data to focus on mistakes), stacking (meta-learner from base-learners)
-25. Loss Functions:
+26. Loss Functions:
    - normalized log loss (baseline avg. prediction) for rare events (makes less sensitive to background CTR)
    - quantile loss instead of predicting average (expected value) for over/under-estimating
 25. ML models can fail silently.